nikhilvirdi/JHusk/README.md

 `Generators.optionals(Generator<T>)` returns `Generator<T>`, not `Generator<Optional<T>>`.
 It produces a value that may be a plain Java `null`, rather than wrapping the value in an `Optional`.
 This is mentioned earlier in this document too, but it's worth repeating here since it's the single most common point of confusion for anyone reaching for this method for the first time.

 Generators have an internal size limit.
 JHusk encodes the values it generates as a stream of bytes, capped at 8KB per generated example, this is the same byte stream referenced throughout the Core Concepts section above.
 For the overwhelming majority of properties, this limit is completely invisible and never comes up.
 But if you generate a very large collection, tens of thousands of elements, or a very long string, you can run past that cap before JHusk finishes encoding it, and the run will fail with `PropertyExecutionException` reporting an exhausted budget rather than a normal generated value.
 This is a known, intentional constraint of the current design, not a bug, and it's covered in more detail in the Design & Architecture section below.
 If you hit it, the fix is usually to lower the collection's maximum size.
-The `/adversarial-tests` folder in this repository includes tests that specifically exercise this exact boundary and confirm the behavior is as expected.

 JHusk requires Java 17 as a floor.
 There's no compatibility path for earlier Java versions, since the library relies on language features introduced in that release.